SubzeroNitro/Algorithms/README.md

 # Algorithms
-A compilation of all my Leetcode or HackerRank solutions.
+A compilation of all my Leetcode and HackerRank solutions.